-Join us for an evening with John Hockenberry, award-winning host of public radio's The Takeaway, at the Lane Community College Performance Hall on May 23 at 7 pm.
+Thank you for joining us on May 23, 2017 for an evening with John Hockenberry, award-winning host of public radio's The Takeaway, at the Lane Community College Performance Hall.

-Hockenberry has been invited to Eugene as the inaugural speaker of the Lane Community College Presidential Lecture Series, and in celebration of KLCC's 50th Anniversary.
+Hockenberry was invited to Eugene as the inaugural speaker of the Lane Community College Presidential Lecture Series, and in celebration of KLCC's 50th Anniversary.
 John got his start in journalism at KLCC in 1979.

-Hockenberry's talk will be immediately followed by a Reception, celebrating KLCC's 50th Anniversary and honoring Program Director Don Hein and News Director Tripp Sommer.
+Hockenberry's talk was followed by a Reception, celebrating KLCC's 50th Anniversary and honoring Program Director Don Hein and News Director Tripp Sommer.
 Both are retiring after long, notable careers at KLCC.
 Complimentary refreshments will be served!

-* * * * * *
+* * * * * * * * * *